Okay all, I have a whopper today! I am sharing with you my seed storage box organization method.

 - Move the seed packet along through the appropriate months as you go so you’re always ready.

-- I tell you I’m as grateful as can be, but I decided to remove that “grateful” writing on my box so it could be all garden-themed.
-I just used a little bit of sandpaper to remove but you could easily paint over it with a few coats of paint.
+- I removed “grateful” writing that was on my box so it could be all garden-themed.
+All I needed was a little bit of sandpaper to remove the lettering.
+If you prefer, you could easily paint over it with a few coats of paint.
 I left the box rustic and sanded the rest of the box to somewhat match on both sides.

 - My super cute garden stickers were a birthday gift from my kids, which they bought from Roots and Refuge Farm.
 I love the “store-bought tomatoes taste like disappointment.”
 Truth spoken there.

 - From here on out, I’d like to just add some more garden stickers/art as I go, but I’m super happy with how cute it is but more importantly, how incredibly functional it is.

 Printable Templates for Seed Storage Box Organization

 That’s it, lovely people.
 I’m so excited to see this box in action this year!
 I heard a tip about organizing seeds by the beds you plant them in that I’m pondering and my update with in the future.
 If I do that to prep for planting, I will put up another post because it sounds ingenious!